LeomarisReyes/leomarisreyes/README.md

 I invite you to my Xamarin Blogs <a href="https://askxammy.com">AskXammy.com</a> in english and <a href="https://es.askxammy.com">Es.AskXammy.com</a> in spanish!
 (My babies😍)

-Join to my <a href="https://www.facebook.com/groups/aprendiendoxamarinformsynetcore">Facebook Group!</a>
+Join to my <a href="https://www.facebook.com/groups/aprendiendoxamarinformsynetcore">Xamarin Facebook Group!</a>

 I really love learning new things!!! 💚💕